DevRel-Foundation/site/src/blog/2025-09-19-oss-summit-europe-2025.md

 * **Silos and access.** Teams do not have access to product analytics or cannot connect community signals to product data.
 The remedy is cross-functional alignment and a minimum shared instrumentation plan.
 Start small.
 Agree on the few events and labels everyone will use.
 * **Unsustainable motions.** Travel-heavy schedules burn people out and waste money.
 Replace a portion of travel with scalable digital programs, local community partners, and content that compounds over time.
 When you do travel, tie every trip to a measurable goal.

-The Foundation will publish playbooks to facilitate cross-functional collaboration and promote sustainable operating models.
+The Foundation is working on a [DevRel Maturity Model](https://github.com/DevRel-Foundation/wg-resource-aggregation?tab=readme-ov-file#working-group-projects) to publish playbooks for facilitating cross-function collaboration and promote sustainable operating models.
 These will include checklists, templates for shared dashboards, and example rhythms for data reviews involving product, marketing, and sales teams.

 ### Which skills matter most now?